-The UK has expanded its military presence on Cyprus at RAF Akrotiri with additional aircraft, helicopters and surveillance assets as tensions in the region continue, according to the Ministry of Defence.
+The UK has expanded its military presence on Cyprus at RAF Akrotiri with additional aircraft, helicopters and surveillance assets.

 In an update released by the MOD, officials said the United States has begun using British bases for defensive operations aimed at preventing Iran from launching missiles into the region.